gvwilson/sdxjs/virtual-machine/index.md

 {% include file file='architecture.js' %}

+{: .continue}
+While there isn't a name for this design pattern, putting all the constants that define a system in one file instead of scattering them across multiple files makes them easier to find as well as ensuring consistency.

 ## How can we execute these instructions?

 As in previous chapters,
-we will split a class that would normally be written in one piece into several pieces for exposition.
+we will split a class that would normally be written in one piece into several parts for exposition.
-To start,
-we define a class with an instruction pointer, some registers, and some memory, along with a prompt for output:
+We start by defining a class with an instruction pointer, some registers, and some memory along with a prompt for output:

 {% include erase file='vm-base.js' key='skip' %}

-A program is just an array of numbers.
+A program is just an array of numbers representing instructions.
 To load one,
 we copy those numbers into RAM and reset the instruction pointer and registers:

 {% include keep file='vm-base.js' key='initialize' %}

-To handle the next instruction, the VM gets the value in memory that the instruction pointer currently refers to and moves the instruction pointer on by one address.
+In order to handle the next instruction, the VM gets the value in memory that the instruction pointer currently refers to and moves the instruction pointer on by one address.
 It then uses <span g="bitwise_operation">bitwise operations</a>
-to extract the op code and operands from the instruction (<span f="virtual-machine-unpacking"></span>).
+to extract the op code and operands from the instruction (<span f="virtual-machine-unpacking"></span>):

 {% include keep file='vm-base.js' key='fetch' %}